codam-coding-college/chess-hackathon/readme.md

 ## Prizes
 1st place in each league:
 - The title "Grandmaster" on intra
-- A hoodie
+- A Codam hoodie per teammate
-- A trophy
+- A trophy for the winning team
-- A bunch of coalition points (TBD)
+- 10k coalition points per teammate for the coalition they represent
 - Bragging rights!

 2nd place in each league:
 - The title "International master" on intra
-- A pair of socks
+- A pair of socks per teammate
-- A bunch of coalition points (TBD)
+- 5k coalition points per teammate for the coalition they represent
 - Bragging rights!

 ## Leagues